The Presentation (The Studio)

-"The Presentation" is the tenth episode and first season finale of the American satirical comedy television series The Studio.
+"The Presentation" is the tenth episode and first-season finale of the American satirical comedy television series The Studio.
 The episode was written by series co-creators Seth Rogen, Evan Goldberg, Peter Huyck, Alex Gregory, Frida Perez, and directed by Rogen and Goldberg.
 It was released on Apple TV+ on May 21, 2025.

 The series follows Matt Remick, the newly appointed head of the film production company Continental Studios.
 He attempts to save the floundering company in an industry undergoing rapid social and economic changes.
 In the episode, Matt and his staff try to get Griffin come to his senses before their incoming presentation at CinemaCon.

 The episode received mostly positive reviews from critics, who praised the humor, performances and writing, although some were mixed over the episode's placement as the season finale and short runtime.

 Plot

 Matt, Sal, Quinn and Maya find Griffin intoxicated outside The Venetian alongside Patty who recorded him with her phone, before he loses consciousness.
 Patty reveals she called Matthew Belloni to the scene to ruin Griffin's image, but has a change of heart when she is informed that Amazon is planning on buying Continental Studios.
 Taking inspiration from Weekend at Bernie's, they work to move Griffin into the hotel to prepare him.

 Along the way, they evade Belloni in the hallway and get him to his room.
-However, Zöe Kravitz and Dave Franco are still experiencing the effects of the mushrooms, and it is clear that they will not be stable for the presentation.
+However, Zoë Kravitz and Dave Franco are still experiencing the effects of the mushrooms, and it is clear that they will not be stable for the presentation.
 Desperate, Sal decides to supply Griffin with cocaine, allowing him to properly wake up.
 When the presentation begins, Franco and Kravitz are forced to do it in their current state; Franco's energy manages to hold off suspicions as he promotes Alphabet City.
 As Mitch is still unwilling to let Kravitz go on stage, Patty is forced to improvise by presenting The Silver Lake.
 Kravitz finally gets on stage, where she delivers a great performance by presenting Blackwing.

 As Nicholas Stoller presents The Kool-Aid Movie, Griffin is still in no shape for his speech, so Matt addresses the crowd while Maya prepares Griffin.
 Matt begins by feeling proud of the studio's upcoming slate, and then decides to get his staff to join him on stage to thank them.
 When he calls up Griffin, he is revealed to be hanging from wires above, and he accidentally falls to the stage.
 Griffin is unable to read the teleprompter and instead just utters "movies" repeatedly.
 Matt saves the presentation by having the audience and staff chant back and forth, ending on a high note.
 As the staff celebrates, Griffin dances while suspended by the wires.